County Jail

 • Court Dates and Case Progression

-• Check the spelling of the inmate’s full legal name to avoid any errors that may prevent results.
+• Check the spelling of the inmate’s full legal name, as minor errors may prevent the system from displaying results.

-• If your search yields no results, reach out to the jail directly for assistance in confirming the inmate’s status.
+• If no information is retrieved, consider calling the jail directly to confirm the inmate’s status.

-This system is regularly updated, ensuring access to the latest information regarding inmates.
+This system is regularly updated, ensuring that you receive the most current information about inmate statuses.

 Contact the Jail Directly

-Call the public information number of Nebraska County Jail to speak with staff who can assist with your search for an inmate.
-Be ready to provide details such as the inmate’s full name, date of birth, or booking number, if available.
+Call the Massachusetts county jail’s public information number to speak with staff who can assist you in searching for an inmate.
+Be ready to provide identifying information such as the inmate’s full name, date of birth, or booking number, if available.

 Visit the Jail in Person

-You can also go to Nebraska County Jail to inquire about an inmate’s status.
-Bringing official identification and any relevant information can expedite the process.
+You are welcome to visit the Massachusetts county jail to inquire about an inmate’s status.
+Bringing official identification and any relevant information about the inmate can help expedite the process.

 Check Public Information Boards

-Many jails have public boards or kiosks displaying basic inmate information, which may be accessible when you are at the facility.
+Many jails maintain public boards or kiosks that display basic inmate information, which may be accessible during your visit to the facility.

-• Fingerprinting: The arrested individual’s fingerprints are captured and entered into the system for identification.
+• Fingerprinting: The fingerprints of the arrested individual are collected and entered into the system.

-• Mugshots: A photograph is taken to accompany the arrest record, often referred to as a mugshot.
+• Mugshots: A photograph is taken of the individual for record-keeping purposes, known as a mugshot.

-• Recording Personal Information: Details such as name, date of birth, and other identifying information are logged, which is essential for tracking legal proceedings.
+• Personal Information Recorded: The jail collects the individual’s name, date of birth, and other pertinent information for tracking their legal situation.

-• Health Assessment: Basic health screenings may be conducted to determine any medical needs of the detained person.
+• Health Screening: Some facilities may conduct basic health assessments to determine any medical needs of the individual.

-Bail is a monetary amount set by the court that permits an individual to be released from jail while awaiting trial.
-The bail amount is determined by a judge and is influenced by various factors, including the nature of the offense and the perceived risk of flight.
+Bail is a monetary amount set by a judge that allows an individual to be released from jail while awaiting trial.
+The amount is determined based on various factors, including the nature of the crime and the individual’s likelihood of appearing in court.

-Each inmate is assigned a court date, which is the designated time for them to appear in front of a judge regarding their charges.
-If bail is not posted, the individual remains in custody until the scheduled court hearing.
+Each inmate is assigned a court date, which is the time they must appear before a judge regarding their charges.
+If bail is not posted, the individual will remain in custody until the scheduled court date.

 How to Submit a FOIA Request